 Rob Zombie should go steal his own serial killers.
 He made him into a monster truck with the grunting and growling (makes noises) and he’s so big…

-The originals are more scary that any weirdo could put on a mask and kill people, not this behemoth unrealistic person.
+The originals are scarier because any weirdo could put on a mask and kill people, not this behemoth unrealistic person.

 I am very excited and hope that the new movie does it justice, unlike Mr. vegan meanie.
 You can also write down that I unfollowed him on Instagram because I cannot watch animal murder videos.
 It doesn’t help them, it’s just for shock value.